chridou/metrix/README.md

 ## Contributing

 Contributing is welcome.
-Even if done by constructive criticism.
+Criticism is also welcome!

 ## License